marcusts/Com.MarcusTS.ModernAppDemo/ModernAppDemo_1.md

 > * Every button, pedal, or lever is attached to another device that you have to learn to push, and that feels klunky
 > * The moving parts went up by 3x.
 You don't understand any of them.
 > * The thing drives a lot worse
-> * The thing barely flies; nobody wants be the "test" pilot.
+> * The thing barely flies; nobody is suicidal enough to volunteer to be the "test" pilot.

 <B><I>To translate:</I></B> The MVVM framework is telling you: <I>"just create a website and we'll convert it into a Xamarin app"</I>.